rdzman/test/CONTRIBUTING.md

 a mistake in the documentation, please report it.

 1. **Confirm it is a bug.** You should be able to demonstrate that it is an error caused by the code in this repository.
-If you do not understand a result you are getting, ask a question on the [discussion mailing list][5], after searching [the archives][8] to be sure your question has not already been answered.
+If it is simply that you do not understand a result you are getting, ask a question on the [discussion mailing list][5] instead of submitting an issue *(after searching [the archives][8] to see if your question has already been answered, of course)*.

 2. **Check if it has already been reported or fixed.** Make sure the bug still exists by attempting to reproduce it with using the latest `master`